godderis/Paleoclim-CNRS.github.io/_documentation/doc_add_new_team_member.md

 ---
 author: Wesley
 title: New Team Member
-description: How to add a new team member
+excerpt: How to add a new team member
 toc: true
 ---